 But first, firms that want to take on more clients and higher-value projects need to figure out how to get all the work done.

-In this article, we’ll explore why the right level of capacity is crucial for growing a profitable firm, as well as how to build all the capacity you need, at the right price.
+In this article, we’ll explore why the right level of capacity is crucial for growing a profitable firm, as well as how to build all the capacity you need.

 Most accounting firms have revenue and growth targets.
 But far fewer firms are in the habit of calculating and actively planning the capacity to deliver the work.
-Firm leaders need to answer this question:
+The key lies in answering this question:

 Do we have enough people and hours (at the right level) to do the work?
 Or are we just going to say ‘yes’ and hope for the best?

-When there’s a mismatch between work volume and capacity, undesirable effects can result that tend to decrease profitability, staff morale and client satisfaction.
+When there’s a mismatch between work volume, capacity and capability, undesirable effects can result in decreased profitability, staff morale and client satisfaction.

-When you say ‘yes’ to new work, but don’t have the capacity to deliver it in a timely manner, negative outcomes result:
+When you say “yes” to new work, but can’t deliver it promptly and well, negative outcomes result:

 1. Files Gets Stuck In WIP

-When your WIP pile gets too high, files move at a snail’s pace.
+When your work-in-progress (WIP) pile gets too high, files move at a snail’s pace.
 Your team become overwhelmed, dividing their focus between too many projects.
 As a result, work moves out the door slower and cash flow stagnates.